grafana/plugin-tools/docusaurus/docs/create-a-plugin/set-up-github-workflows.md

 ---
-id: ci
+id: set-up-github-workflows
-title: Continuous Integration
+title: Set up GitHub workflows
-sidebar_position: 4
+sidebar_position: 3
 ---

 Automate your development process to minimize errors and make it faster and more cost-efficient.
 The `create-plugin` tool helps you to configure your GitHub actions workflows to help automate your development process.